Homebase: relax and meet with peers and friends

 The Oasis Townsville employs a simple framework to gain a comprehensive understanding of an individual's entire situation.
-We call it the 10 Human Needs.
+We call it the Veteran Community Needs.

 Transition, Connection, Integration